-SuDS are a legal requirement for all new developments, except for surface water drainage from single dwellings and developments that drain to coastal waters.
+SuDS are a legal requirement for all new developments in Scotland, except for surface water drainage from single dwellings and developments that drain to coastal waters.

 This guide describes the different types of SuDS, and how and when you must use them on your site.